 This post may contain affiliate links.
 If you make a purchase through links on our site, we may earn a commission.
+Please read our disclosure policy.

 Peach season happens literally one time per year.
 As obvious as that sounds, we’ve become so used to having all fruits all the time.
 Strawberries can somehow be found in the middle of winter, but seriously… they don’t even taste like a summer strawberry.
-The one fruit that truly comes around once per year is peaches, and that’s because a fresh, ripe peach is impossible to replicate.
+The one fruit that truly comes around once per year is the peach, and that’s because a fresh, ripe peach is impossible to replicate.
 While they’re in season, one of my favorite recipes to make is a batch of ginger and peach drop biscuits.
 Easy, flavorful, and oh-so-summer!

 Growing up, when our peach trees didn’t produce enough peaches, Mom would buy a bushel.
 Once home, she’d lay out some newspaper in the basement and spread the peaches out in a single layer to ripen.
 I still vividly remember the sensation of taking a single step down to the basement and smelling the sweet, rich aroma of peaches.
 Not a fake artificial smell, but a clean fragrance that still makes my mouth water to this very day.